sjmisina/Solar-Panel-Potential-Energy/README.md

 ### Description of preliminary feature engineering and preliminary feature selection, including their decision-making process:

-The NIST data had many features about the arrays and about the local weather but we decided that we would just use DC voltage output and use the weather data from NREL.
+The NIST data had many features about the arrays and about the local weather but we decided that we would just use DC voltage output from NIST and use the weather data from NREL.
 We decided on this approach because the NREL dataset covers the whole globe.
 This way we can use any dataset which has the dc voltage output of solar panels and timestamps.
 The NREL dataset contains a number of significant weather features covering solar irradiance, surface weather conditions and solar zenith angle.

 ### Description of how data was split into training and testing sets: